tezzigator/azure-tezos-signer/README.md

 ## DOUBLE BAKING WARNING
 This branch has true high availabiltity as beta-test only.
-MUST USE STRONG CONSISTENCY in CosmosDB noSQL database MUST USE UNIQUE ENVIRONMENT VARIABLES 'TEZOSBAKERIR' ON EACH RUNNING BAKER
+MUST USE STRONG CONSISTENCY in CosmosDB noSQL database MUST USE UNIQUE ENVIRONMENT VARIABLES 'TEZOSBAKERID' ON EACH RUNNING BAKER

 ## Security Notes
 This for now simply returns the signature for valid payloads, after performing some checks: